-Social posts were meant for sharing -- across various channels.
-That includes embedding them in your web content, like using tweets from happy customers as social proof.
+Social posts were meant for sharing.
+This includes embedding social media posts in your web content, like using tweets from happy customers as social proof.

 But be careful not to embed these posts where they distract from your primary CTA — this hack is best used on post-conversion pages.

-You may have heard the phrase "brand evangelist" -- essentially, that’s someone who makes efforts to get others on board with your brand, much of the time through public promotion.
+As a growth marketer, you may have heard the phrase “brand evangelist,” someone who makes efforts to get others on board with your brand, much of the time through public promotion.

 11. Create a custom audience on Facebook.

 If you’ve ever created an ad or promoted post on Facebook, you know that one of the steps is to select certain criteria — like location and interests — to target a certain audience.

 Identify who your best customers are, and see if there are any common denominators that are included in these criteria categories.
 That way, you can create a custom, lookalike audience that emulates your current “fan base,” helping you to grow where you’re already doing well.

 When you create the ad, however, make sure your current customers are excluded from the audience.
 Facebook provides helpful instructions on how to do that here.